solliancenet/developing-web3-workshop/04_Polygon.md

 ## Restore your account

 If you have reached this step in the lab, congratulations you have completed the pathway!
-You can optionally choose to restore your wallet from the mnemonic, but only do this if you are using a test wallet not associated with any actual crypto assets.
+You can optionally choose to restore your wallet from the mnemonic, **but only do this if you are using a test wallet not associated with any actual crypto assets**.